Report on Government Services 2023

 - the proportion of patients who reported that arrangements were not made by their hospital for any services needed after leaving hospital when last admitted.

-Low or decreasing proportions of patients reporting that their GP, or others in their usual place of care, did not seem informed of their follow up needs or medication changes after the last time they went to a hospital emergency department or were admitted to hospital are desirable.
 A low or decreasing proportion of patients reporting that arrangements were not made by their hospital for any services needed after leaving hospital when last admitted is desirable.

 11. Selected unplanned hospital readmission rates